MartiDavicino/Project_UPC/README.md

 And we are currently majoring design and development of videogames in the university's Tech Talent Center situated in Barcelona city.

-Our main goal in this project was to replicate the arcade videogame Pang BusterBros from scratch using visual studio compiler and the github infrastructure.
+Our main goal in this project was to replicate the arcade videogame Pang Buster Bros from scratch, using visual studio compiler and the github infrastructure.

 ##